Nick De Morgoli

-Nick De Morgoli (October 19, 1916 – September 8, 2000) was a French photojournalist who worked for major magazines and picture agencies, active 1930s-1960s.
+Nick De Morgoli (19 October 1916 – 8 September 2000) was a French photojournalist who worked for major magazines and picture agencies, active 1930s-1960s.

 Biographical note

-Nick De Morgoli was a French citizen before being enfranchised to the USA in 1959, but there is scant record of his origins.
+Nick De Morgoli was a French citizen before being enfranchised to the US in 1959, but there is scant record of his origins.
 His early use of 'Nikita' as his first name gives credibility to Stephane Groueff’s impression, when they worked together at the New York office of Paris Match, that he was a Russian émigré He married Monique Vallis in 1944, a journalist whose writing appears in Album du Figaro, n°46, March–April 1954.

 Career

 De Morgoli's pictures started to appear in French publications in the 1930s.
 An early series, photographed in Pablo Picasso’s studio, dates from 1947.
 The artist reappears in a 1947 photograph by De Morgoli in a muscular pose in front of his canvases displayed between copies of two Michelangelo Slaves.
 It was in that year that the photographer arrived in the United States, after his coverage of the 1947 trial in Bordeaux of Magda Fontanges for collaboration and treason, appeared in LIFE magazine, though he himself had been convicted on May 7, 1946 of having participated in pro-Vichy propaganda.

 The film industry in which he apparently had worked, benefitted from Vichy rule.
 Production continued during the Occupation, especially with the German ban on British and American films, and attendances increased as crowds sought the warmth of cinemas.
 In particular the company Continental, created in September 1940 by the Nazi Propaganda Minister Joseph Goebbels to help suppress French nationalism, benefitted from finance and management by the Germans.
-Under the direction of former soldier and staunch Nazi, Alfred Greven the company Continental produced thirty films between 1941 and 1944.
+Under the direction of former soldier and staunch Nazi Alfred Greven, the company Continental produced thirty films between 1941 and 1944.

 De Margoli’s penalties were light compared to the executions of some intellectuals during this post-war period of ‘épuration’; his sentence for ‘participation in propaganda films’ was a form of public humiliation, namely ‘dismissal without compensation; insertion of notices of the sentence at his expense in Le Film français and Entr'aide du cinéma: Bulletin trimestriel sur les activités sociales du cinéma destiné à renseigner les membres de la corporation, and registration as an offender with the Prefecture of Police.